Generalized Rindler Wedge and Holographic Observer Concordance: of GRW

 } The Bousso covariant entropy bound \cite{Bousso:1999xy} states that for a spacelike surface B with area A, if the expansion of the congruence is non-positive at every point on $L$, with $L$ the hypersurface generated by the null congruence orthogonal to B, then the matter entropy is bounded by $S \leq \frac{A}{4 G}$.
 The difference from our framework is that here we focus on the gravitational entropy while not the matter entropy.
 In addition, Rindler-convexity demands that the outgoing null expansion $\theta$ {never reaches negative infinity}, while the Bousso bound demands the ingoing expansion is non-positive.
 Under NEC, the Rindler-convexity is a stricter condition and a region satisfying the Bousso bound condition is not necessarily Rindler-convex.

 Moreover, motivated by the second law of thermodynamics and Bousso bound, another constraint on the light-sheet called `preferred holographic screen' was proposed \cite{Bousso:1999cb,Bousso:2015mqa,Bousso:2015qqa,Engelhardt:2015dta}, whose area bounds the entropy of matter on any light-sheet orthogonal to B. `Preferred holographic screen' demands that the expansion of the normal null geodesic on it cannot change its signature, which is equivalent to Rindler-convexity (\ie{} the boundary of any Rindler-convex region must be the intersection of these future and past light-sheets) when and only when NEC holds and the whole spacetime is geodesic complete.
-Moreover, Rindler-convexity is Weyl invariant while the preferred holographic screen is not.
+Moreover, Rindler-convexity is Weyl invariant while the preferred holographic screen is not. {\footnote{Note that the spacetime subregion duality of the generalized Rindler wedge is different from the surface/state correspondence \cite{Miyaji:2015yva} in the following aspects.
+The surface state correspondence was based on the construction of MERA.
+As we mentioned, they have coarse-grained the system and eliminated all short-range entanglement structures by coarse-graining and the distangler.
+In this case, when we both consider a closed surface in the bulk, in the GRW setup, a mixed state is considered while a pure state is considered in the surface/state correspondence.}}